What are ya, burnt?

 3. Turn down for watt!?

 If you’re still getting a burnt taste from your vape, then try lowering the wattage on your device.
-A general rule of thumb is the higher the ohms, the lower the watts, and vice versa.
-If you are vaping at a wattage too high for your particular coil, then you’ll probably end up with a burnt coil.
+A general rule of thumb is the higher the resistance (ohms), the lower the watts, and vice versa.
+If you’re vaping at a wattage too high for your particular coil, then you’ll probably end up with a burnt coil.

 You can calculate your own watts and optimal setting by using Ohm’s law, or by reading the suggested ratings normally printed on the coil or in the manual.

 The main rule of thumb is to vape by taste.
 As long as it tastes good, you’re at a good setting.

 Using a mod with temperature control can help avoid dry and burnt hits.
 Using a temp control mod with nickel, titanium or stainless steel coils allows you to limit the temperature of your vape.
 To learn more about using temp control, check out our guide to temperature control vaping.

 If you’re still getting a burnt-tasting vape, and you followed all of the steps above, it could just be your juice.
 Some atomizers can’t handle high-VG juice because it’s so thick.
 Experiment with a lower VG/higher PG e-liquid until you find the right balance for your device.